deckhouse/virtualization/docs/USER_GUIDE.md

 ## USB devices

 {{< alert level="warning">}}
-USB device passthrough is available only in the Deckhouse Platform **Enterprise Edition (EE)**.
+USB device passthrough is available in commercial DP editions.
 {{< /alert >}}

-The virtualization module supports USB device passthrough to virtual machines using DRA (Dynamic Resource Allocation).
+DP supports USB device passthrough to virtual machines (VMs) using DRA (Dynamic Resource Allocation).
 The physical device is connected to a cluster node, and the virtual machine works with it as if the device were plugged into the machine itself.

 An administrator connects the device to a node and makes it available to your namespace.
 After that, a [USBDevice](cr.html#usbdevice) resource appears in the namespace, and you attach it to a virtual machine.
 If the device you need isn't in the list, contact the administrator.